 The rise of megachurches has created a larger public role for some churches—even as it has signaled the loosening hold of organized religion.

 The biological concept of convergence lends credence to a Christian view of providence—and fits with a scriptural account of a story-shaped world.

 Specific targets are important in anti-poverty work, and this is an ambitious one (though less ambitious than the report’s title, Ending Child Poverty Now).
 CDF’s policy proposals include a larger Earned Income Tax Credit and (not or) a higher minimum wage, along with expanded housing subsidies, child care subsidies, and food stamps.
 Add some more generous rules for tax credit refunds and child support recipients’ federal benefits—along with a new subsidized jobs program—and the whole thing starts to sound pretty expensive.

 “Teacher, tell my brother to divide the family inheritance with me.”
 Most of us can identify with that request.
 It’s only fair: each member should receive their own portion of a family’s wealth when the time comes to divide it.
-But Jesus doesn’t seem to care about fairness.